Placeholder-name-org/docs/README.md

 # docs

-This repository serves as the central documentation hub for our Final Course Project focusing on AI-powered fintech solutions.
+This repository serves as the central documentation hub for our Final Paper project focusing on AI-powered fintech solutions.
 All research, reports, methodology, and academic documentation following ABNT standards are maintained here using Markdown format for version control and collaborative editing.

 ### Documentation Contents

-This repository organizes all academic materials related to our TCC research project:
+This repository organizes all academic materials related to our Final Paper research project:

 **Research Documentation**
 - Literature review and theoretical foundation